 To exalt is to lift up in status, position, and honor — and in Scripture, this movement is always God's to initiate.
 The Psalms are filled with the exaltation of God: "Be exalted, O LORD, in your strength!
 We will sing and praise your power" (Ps 21:13).
 But the word takes on theological weight in what Jesus says about Himself: "And I, when I am lifted up from the earth, will draw all people to myself" (John 12:32) — where lifted up is hypsoo, the same word used for His glorification.
 The cross and the throne are the same act in John's Gospel.
 Philippians 2 reveals the pattern of all true exaltation: humility precedes honor.
 Christ emptied Himself and descended — therefore God "highly exalted him and gave him the name that is above every name" (Phil 2:9).
 Scripture's law of exaltation is therefore counterintuitive: "Whoever exalts himself will be humbled, and whoever humbles himself will be exalted" (Matt 23:12).

 EXALT, v.t.
 [Latin exalto; ex and altus, high.]
 1. To raise high; to elevate; as to exalt one to a throne.
 2. To raise in power, wealth, rank, or dignity.
 3. To elevate with joy or confidence; to elate.
-4. To praise; to magnify; to extol; as to exalt God or his perfections.
+4. To praise; to magnify; to extol; as to exalt God or His perfections.
 5. To raise to a higher degree of life, action, or force.
 "God hath exalted him to be a Prince and a Savior" (Acts 5:31).

-• Philippians 2:9 — "Therefore God has highly exalted him and bestowed on him the name that is above every name."
+• Philippians 2:9 — "Therefore God has highly exalted Him and bestowed on Him the name that is above every name."

 • John 12:32 — "And I, when I am lifted up from the earth, will draw all people to myself."